 • Presidential candidates of a political group that is not a recognized political party qualify for the general election ballot by filing a petition with the Secretary of State no later than the first Monday of August before the general election.
-The petition shall be signed by not less than one thousand (1,000) qualified electors of the state.
-[A.C.A. §7-8-302(5)(B)]
+The petition shall be signed by not less than five thousand (5,000) qualified electors of the state.
+[A.C.A. §7-8-302(5)(B) as amended by Act 273 of 2021]